keemanxp/thematic-analysis-skill/README.md

 3. Go to **Settings → Capabilities → Skills**.
 4. Click **Upload skill** and select the `.skill` file.

 Once installed, just mention "thematic analysis", "Braun and Clarke", "qualitative coding" or a similar phrase and Claude will pick the skill up.
+You can start by providing the sources (e.g., upload the interview transripts) or point to your folder where the transcripts are saved (for Google Drive connection or via Claude CoWork).

 ## Quick start